munificent/finch/doc/markdown/expressions.markdown

     // can also be combined
     -- ?! ---@ <=/=> @*#%&#$@&!

-All operators are *infix*&mdash; they have operands on both sides.
+All operators are *infix*&mdash;they have operands on both sides.
 Using an operator sends a message to the left-hand operand with the right-hand one as an argument.

     :::finch
     a + b